Skip to Main Content

 Review the following links for a description of study designs included in the Oxford Centre for Evidence-Based Medicine 2011 Levels of Evidence:

-With so much available on the internet, it is easy to find information on just about every topic, but it is appropriate information to support graduate level work?
+Online it is easy to find information on just about every topic, but it is appropriate information to support graduate-level work?
 To help understand the expectations for appropriate scholarly literature, review the following video and resources:

 EVIDENCE-BASED PRACTICE RESOURCES